 Dr. Sina, and his team of ophthalmologists that work with him, want to help each of our patients have an understanding of these issues so they are able to watch out of the signs and symptoms.
 To diagnose these issues as early as possible, it’s important to schedule an appointment with an eye doctor at least once a year, unless you notice that your eyesight is deteriorating.
 Call Dr. Sina in Alexandria for an appointment and we’ll make sure to provide superior care.

 This is the more common type and is painless.
-Between the white cornea and the colored iris is a space, or angle, where liquid drains.
-Inside the space is a mesh that the liquid seeps through.
-Over time, however, the mesh becomes clogged, leading to a build up of liquid.
+Between the white cornea and the colored iris is a space, or angle, where liquid drains — the anterior chamber.
+Inside the chamber is a layer of fibers called “axons” that the liquid seeps through.
+Over time, however, the fibers becomes clogged, leading to a build up of liquid.
 Symptoms can include patchy blind spots in your peripheral or central vision, commonly in both eyes.
 It can also cause tunnel vision in more serious cases.
 Because the effects of open-angle glaucoma are slow and because symptoms are painless, it often goes unnoticed.

 Unlike open-angle, this type of glaucoma occurs quickly, when the iris is either being pushed or pulled up against the mesh.
 The position of the iris causes the angle to close, preventing liquid from draining.
 Symptoms can include sudden pain, blurred vision, or nausea.